Lali Espósito: Public image

 In March 2014, 23-year-old Espósito was ranked third sexiest Argentine woman in a survey reported by Radio Continental.
 That same year, she was ranked the 27th-most influential Spanish-speaking celebrity on Twitter.

 Personal life

-Espósito's nickname and stage name, Lali, was originated by her eldest brother who mispronounced the short form of her name "Mari" as "Lali".
+Espósito's nickname and stage name, Lali, originated from her eldest brother, who mispronounced the short form of her name "Mari" as "Lali".
 She attended primary school and high school at the Colegio San Vicente De Paul in Parque Patricios.

 Relationships

 From 2006 to 2010, Espósito was in a relationship with her Chiquititas and Casi Ángeles co-star Peter Lanzani, whom she called her "first love".
 The couple is still a fan favourite in Argentina and they remained good friends after their breakup.

 In 2010, Espósito began dating singer and actor Benjamín Amadeo after they met in Casi Ángeles.
 Espósito and Amadeo announced their breakup in 2015, but they and their families remained close friends, making several public appearances together.

 From late 2015 to early 2016, Espósito was in a highly publicized relationship with her Esperanza Mía co-star Mariano Martinez.
 In 2017 Espósito began dating sound engineer Santiago Mocorrea; they broke up in 2020.
 Since 2024, she has been in a relationship with media personality Pedro Rosemblat.